angiervr81/Project1_NFL_Board/NFL_Board/README.md

 ## Notes

-**Well completing this web app I came across a complete of challenges:**
+**While completing this web app, I encountered several challenges:**
-- Adjusting the grids and aligning all images to the same size to ensure they look even and uniform
+-Adjusting the grid layout and aligning all images to the same size to ensure a uniform appearance.

-- Making sure the app works seamlessly on both mobile and desktop screens.
+- Ensuring the app works seamlessly on both mobile and desktop screens.

-- Not adding all NFL teams (coming soon)
+- Not including all NFL teams yet (coming soon).

-- Sizing up the text for stats, stands and team information
+- Resizing the text for stats, standings, and team information for better readability.

-- The biggest challenge was making for I was in the right folder everytime and making sure I was importing the correct file
+- The biggest challenge was making sure I was always working in the correct folder and importing the right files.

 ## License